 2. Cover duration: Generally speaking, self-employed individuals work until a later age, compared to their salaried counterparts.
 To address this, we recommend that you take a policy for a longer duration, too - at least until you’re 85 years old.

 3. Premium payment term: A regular pay option (where premiums are paid throughout the term) is more suitable for salaried employees.
-On the other hand, self-employed people like you, should consider using limited pay options to pay off the premiums as early in life as possible, while your income is on a rise.
+On the other hand, self-employed people like you, should consider using F to pay off the premiums as early in life as possible, while your income is on a rise.
 Once this premium term is completed, you can remain worry-free and enjoy the cover for the rest of the term, regardless of any changes in your earnings/ profits.

 4. Declarations and medical tests: In addition to all the above, you should also be super careful about providing detailed and truthful information about your medical history and pre-existing conditions to the best of your knowledge.
 The insurer might ask for a medical test to check the status of your health.
 But remember, that a clear medical test doesn’t mean that you can hide any other existing conditions from the insurer, as they will still rely on your declarations to make a decision.
 So, always be truthful and honest.
 This will also ensure that your family gets the claim amount, without any hassles.

 5. Claim payout options: We’ve heard of several families receiving a huge claim amount to their bank accounts at once, and losing it all in bad investments.
 To ensure that this doesn’t happen to your family, you should choose an appropriate payout model, as follows.

 Lump-sum - If you’d like your family to receive all the amount at once, and are confident they can manage it effectively.
 This can be helpful if most of the claim amount will be spent on paying off loans immediately.

 Monthly income - It is suitable if your family isn’t very well-versed with money management.
 This can be helpful, if you’re taking the term policy to provide only for regular household expenses for your family.